Wednesday, 13 January, 2016 12:30 Written by Neil

 13. You need to bring a fire extinguisher with a CURRENT INSPECTION TAG ATTACHED.
 They will not give you a fire permit without one.

-14. All propane tanks must have a holder…a milk crate is perfect for this, without a holder…no permit
+14. All propane tanks (maximum of 2) must have a holder…a milk crate is perfect for this, without a holder…no permit

 15. Bring PLENTY of bottled water.
 The Sams Club on site runs out…

 AND THE BIGGEST RULE

 If things go wrong with your pork entry put the beautiful portions in the blind box. (remember pork entries can have NO garnish) You have to learn to B.S. and sell your onsite judge on your product.
 You can talk your way out of a burnt looking rib or shoulder to an onsite judge, you can’t explain anything to the blind judges….click here to learn the MBN/MIM judging system